How will I be taught?

 Assessment and feedback

-Assessment is by a short oral presentation and discussion, a 30 minute class listening test, and a 2 hour examination.
+Assessment is by a short oral presentation and discussion, and a 2 hour examination.
 The exam includes grammar and vocabulary exercises, reading and written comprehension, and written composition.
 Feedback is given for learning purposes throughout the module in the form of informal, verbal comments on weekly activities; both formative and summative feedback are provided on the oral presentation; written feedback is also given as part of the marking process for the exam.